 been aware "of the broader context in which his actions occur."
 This will be satisfied by awareness, willful blindness, or knowingly taking the risk that one's act may be part of an attack.
 The ICC Elements of Crimes also support a broad approach to this mens rea requirement; it is not required that "the perpetrator had knowledge of all the characteristics of the attack or the precise details of the plan or policy of the State or organization."
-The ICC Elements of the precise details of the plan or policy of the State or organization."

 - 302. Expert evidence confirms the existence of official knowledge of widespread or systematic attacks.
-For example, Rev. Timothy Peters and David Hawk both assert that "these crimes have been ordered or directed by very senior political and military leaders of North Korea, at the highest political levels."819 As Thae Yong-ho explains in his affidavit, "it is simply impossible for well-documented patterns of practice in detention centers (widespread torture, rape, food deprivation, murder, infanticide etc.) to be anything other than officially sanctioned behavior."820 He further states, "[t]hat these crimes are known to have been committed systematically over the course of many decades and during the rule of successive Supreme Leaders renders it absolutely impossible that they were not an intentional, integral part of official state policy."821 Felice Gaer adds that the fact that these crimes have been carried out with "complete impunity for many years strongly suggests that senior North Korean officials with the capacity to exercise control over the direct perpetrators of these crimes are aware of these crimes and have taken no action to curb their commission, nor made any effort to take disciplinary action for these violations."822 At the Hearing, Mr. Ken Gause testified that, to his knowledge, there had never been an investigation by DPRK officials of what takes place in detention centers.
-823 - 303.
+For example, Rev. Timothy Peters and David Hawk both assert that "these crimes have been ordered or directed by very senior political and military leaders of North Korea, at the highest political levels."
+As Thae Yong-ho explains in his affidavit, "it is simply impossible for well-documented patterns of practice in detention centers (widespread torture, rape, food deprivation, murder, infanticide etc.) to be anything other than officially sanctioned behavior."
+He further states, "[t]hat these crimes are known to have been committed systematically over the course of many decades and during the rule of successive Supreme Leaders renders it absolutely impossible that they were not an intentional, integral part of official state policy."
+Felice Gaer adds that the fact that these crimes have been carried out with "complete impunity for many years strongly suggests that senior North Korean officials with the capacity to exercise control over the direct perpetrators of these crimes are aware of these crimes and have taken no action to curb their commission, nor made any effort to take disciplinary action for these violations."822 At the Hearing, Mr. Ken Gause testified that, to his knowledge, there had never been an investigation by DPRK officials of what takes place in detention centers. - 303.
 For the same reasons, the subjective requirements are satisfied at all levels of the DPRK command structure.
 The MSS and MPS both report to the SAC, "while daily reporting and management of the Minister of State Security is conducted through the KWP Administration."
 Kim Jong-un is Chairman of the SAC and